macmullensantiago/Apuntes--/README.md

       The <p> element defines a paragraph

   # CSS
+    * Like HTML, CSS is not a programming language.
+It's not a markup language either.
+CSS is a style sheet language.
+CSS is what you use to selectively style HTML elements.
     * Cascading Style Sheets (CSS) is used to format the layout of a webpage.

     With CSS, you can control the color, font, the size of text, the spacing between elements, how elements are positioned and laid out, what background images or background colors are to be used, different displays for different devices and screen sizes, and much more!